 4) Nothing makes me laugh more than this version of “The Twelve Days of Christmas”.
 Not only does Miss Piggy get the best day, but the ninth day has had me and my friends wetting ourselves all season.
 Enjoy John Denver and the Muppets.

 And he is a beautiful and talented Vanessa Williams with “What Child is This?” and it is not Christmas without Nat King Cole warming the cockles of your heart with a voice like treacle.
-This is my personal favourite of all his Crimbo songs – “Oh Holy Night”
+This is my personal favourite of all his Crimbo songs – “Oh Holy Night” as a bonus:

 I need to see more movies!!!!
 Still not seen “Into the Wild”, “There Will Be Blood”, “No Country For Old Men”, “The Assassination of Jessie James”, “The Diving Bell and the Butterfly”, “Juno”, “I’m Not There”, and well basically everything getting all the buzz.